 Set theory and mathematical logic; recurrence relations; combinatorics; graphs and trees.
-Prerequisite: MA 113 or equivalent.
+Prerequisite: Level C or D placement, MA 113 (C- or better) or equivalent.
+Note: This course does not serve as a prerequisite for any other course.

 MA 118 Enhanced Mathematics (3)